 Welcome to the plays of Claudia Haas.
 The plays have had over 1400 productions in professional theatres, tours, universities, high schools and community theatres.
 I have a large body of work for intergenerational and young audiences as well as young performers.

-The plays have been graced with many honors (the About Me page lists them if you're so inclined).
-They have been developed through the Old Miner's Children's Playwriting Contest at Utah Valley University.
+The plays have been graced with many honors (the About Me page lists the contest wins).
+Play Development: Old Miner's Children's Playwriting Contest at Utah Valley University.
 Bonderman Symposium (now known as Write Now), Playwrights-in-our Schools Grant, Purple Crayon Players at Northwestern University, and with Play Labs at the William Inge Center for the Arts.
-Locally, the plays have had productions or readings with Theatre Pro Rata, Little Lifeboats, The Phipps Center for the Arts, Lakeshore Players Theatre and in area schools.
+Local Readings & Productions: Theatre Pro Rata, Little Lifeboats, The Phipps Center for the Arts, Lakeshore Players Theatre and in area schools.

 You can also find me on the New Play Exchange.
 All of the plays have full scripts for you to read.

 Like my page Claudia Haas, Playwright on Facebook and follow my latest news there.

 Dear Anne from Nina was a finalist in the New Play Reading Festival at The Growing Stage.
 The play is about a brief pen pal relationship between Anne Frank and a young girl in Iowa.
 As two sisters in Iowa try to navigate their difficult times on a small, failing farm in Iowa, we find Margot and Anne trying to lead a normal adolescent life in a world that does not want them.The play takes place in the two years before the Franks went into hiding.
 Find a lengthy excerpt here.

 I am available to Skype (no fee), speaking engagements, and always reachable by e-mail.
 Enjoy the site.